 - 8.1 This chapter discusses specifications for clinical sterilizers designed to process porous items such as towels, gowns and dressings; and medical and surgical equipment, instruments and utensils that are packaged or wrapped in porous materials such as paper or fabrics.
-Clinical sterilizers using high-temperature steam to process porous loads are commonly known as "porous-load sterilizers". - The guidance given here assumes that the sterilizer is to be used to process medical devices in compliance with the EU Directives discussed in Chapter 1. - 8.3 Sterilization is achieved by direct contact of the load items with good-quality saturated steam at a preferred sterilization temperature of 134°C (see Table 4). - 8.4 Porous-load sterilizers are distinguished from other high-temperature steam sterilizers by the following features: - a. as porous loads trap both air and moisture, the sterilizer has a vacuum system to ensure that sufficient air is removed from the chamber and load before steam is admitted to the chamber.
+Clinical sterilizers using high-temperature steam to process porous loads are commonly known as "porous-load sterilizers". - 8.2 The guidance given here assumes that the sterilizer is to be used to process medical devices in compliance with the Standards discussed in Chapter 1. - 8.3 Sterilization is achieved by direct contact of the load items with good-quality saturated steam at a preferred sterilization temperature of 134°C (see Table 4). - 8.4 Porous-load sterilizers are distinguished from other high-temperature steam sterilizers by the following features: - a. as porous loads trap both air and moisture, the sterilizer has a vacuum system to ensure that sufficient air is removed from the chamber and load before steam is admitted to the chamber.
 It also ensures that the pressure during the drying stage is sufficiently reduced so that the load is sensibly dry on completion of the cycle; - b. an air detector is fitted to the chamber to ensure that the plateau period cannot start until sufficient air has been removed from the chamber and load (see paragraph 8.7); - c. a heated jacket is generally used to prevent condensate from forming on the chamber walls and to assist drying of the load.

-8.5 Porous-load sterilizers should conform to the specifications in EN 285 and the safety specifications in EN 61010: Part 2-041.
-Until EN 285 is published, sterilizers should conform to BS 3970: Parts 1 and 3.
+8.5 Porous-load sterilizers should conform to the specifications in BS EN 285 and the safety specifications in BS EN 61010: Part 2-041.

-8.6 The following specifications are additional to those in EN 285 and permitted as options.
+8.6 The following specifications are additional to those in BS EN 285 and permitted as options.